 Security Research and Firmware

-John Wethington 0
+John Wethington 0 last edited by

 I'm a security researcher who has submitted several bugs for resolution in the past.
 You guys have been great about getting firmware updates issued but each time a new release is made available I have to submit a request for the link to the firmware to be downloaded.
 Would it be possible to get a centralized repository where researchers can download the latest version when they are released?
 Much of the firmware has open source licensing which requires this anyway and this would aid in faster identification of any potential bugs that might crop up.